dafrina/ezform/readme.md

 Checks if a URL is formed correctly

 Currently, you can only pass one validator function to a `Field` component.
-If you wish to combine validators, you can simply make a new one and call the default validators yourself to mix and match.
+If you wish to combine validators, you can simply make a new validator function and call the default validators (or custom ones!) yourself to mix and match.

 ## Components